MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $EnabledExperimentalFeatures

-Contains a list of names of the experimental features that are currently enabled.
+Contains a list of names of the experimental features that are enabled.

 ### $Error